20 January 2020

 With a cover endorsement by Neil Gaiman: ‘Sylvia Townsend Warner was one of our finest writers.
 I’m thrilled that Handheld Press are bringing some of her uncollected fantasy stories back into print to delight and amaze a new generation.’

-You can order the paperback edition direct from us now (it comes with an exclusive bookmark) by adding it to your cart below, and pay by PayPal or UK bank transfer.
+Buy the paperback edition direct from us (it comes with an exclusive bookmark) by adding it to your cart below, and pay by PayPal or UK bank transfer.

-UK: £12.99 (includes p&p)
+UK: £12.99 (free p&p)

 All our packaging is paper-based, renewable and recyclable.

 The twenty-three stories in Of Cats and Elfins encompass scholarship (Warner’s ground-breaking 1927 essay ‘The Kingdoms of Elfin’, on modern Elfinology), black humour, the Gothic, and the bizarrely anthropomorphic cats of The Cat’s Cradle Book, which reflect Warner’s preoccupation with the dark forces at large in Europe in the 1940s.